Big Dipper (Geauga Lake)

-Big Dipper was a wooden roller coaster located at the defunct Geauga Lake amusement park in Bainbridge Township, Ohio.
-Originally opened in 1925 as Sky Rocket, it was renamed Clipper in the late 1940s, and eventually Big Dipper in 1969.
-It was the oldest operating roller coaster in Ohio and seventh-oldest in the United States when it closed in 2007.
-Designed by John A. Miller, the Big Dipper was also one of the last remaining roller coasters in the world from the designer.
-American Coaster Enthusiasts awarded the coaster its ACE Coaster Classic and ACE Coaster Landmark designations.
-Efforts to sell, preserve, and restore the ride were unsuccessful.
-The ride was demolished on October 17, 2016.
+Big Dipper was a wooden roller coaster located at the defunct Geauga Lake amusement park in Bainbridge Township, Ohio, United States.
+Designed by renowned coaster architect John A. Miller, the ride originally opened in 1925 as Sky Rocket.
+It was renamed to Clipper in the late 1940s and again to Big Dipper in 1969.
+Built during the Golden Age of roller coasters, Big Dipper eventually became one of the last remaining roller coasters in the world designed by Miller, and was the seventh-oldest in the United States.
+American Coaster Enthusiasts awarded the ride its ACE Coaster Classic and ACE Coaster Landmark designations.

+When Geauga Lake permanently closed in 2007, efforts to sell, preserve, and restore the historic coaster were unsuccessful.
+The ride was later demolished on October 17, 2016.

 History

 For the 1925 season, Geauga Lake amusement park underwent an expansion that included the addition of Sky Rocket, a wooden roller coaster from renowned coaster designer John A. Miller.
 Miller designed over 140 roller coasters and contributed over 100 patented technologies to the roller coaster industry, some of which are still in use on modern-day coasters.
 Sky Rocket featured a height of 65 ft and a track length of 2680 ft.
 It was renamed Clipper in the late 1940s, and then again to Big Dipper in 1969 after Funtime, Inc. purchased the park.

 Big Dipper underwent major renovations in 1980.
 The ride was retracked by Martin & Vleminckx.